JeanyDeVries/Rijksmuseum/README.md

   - Cd naar de juiste project folder

 ## How to use  <a name="HowToUse">
+When you load the page you see multiple artworks displayed.
+You can see the title and the image from each artwork.
+But I wanted the user to see the date it has been made plus the description.
+So if you click an artwork, there will be more information displayed.
+If you want to go back you can just click outside the pop-up or on the cross on the right top.
+A nice feature that this project has is the search bar.
+If you want to look up a specific art piece or art pieces from an artist you can just put the name in the search bar and it will look throught the entire library for you.
+The results will be displayed if you type your search and press enter.
+For the results you can also click for more information.
+If you want to go back to the home page, delete the search bar value and you will be redirected back.

 ### Activity Diagram
 To make it more clear how the app functions plus the code within, I made a activity diagrma.
 This visually shows how it is all put together.